 BEST Kids Mentoring Program is guided by the belief that all children are talented.
 Through our one-on-one volunteer mentoring, our extensive training, staff support and our experiential-learning-based peer group, we encourage our youth to discover and develop their unique skills and abilities.
-Beginning with children as young as six and continuing, as needed, until adulthood, BEST Kids Mentoring Program works to enable youth to develop a positive sense of self, to acquire teamwork and group social skills, and to become productive members of society.
+Beginning with children as young as six and continuing, as needed, until adulthood, BEST Kids Mentoring Program works to enable youth to develop a positive sense of self, to acquire social skills, and to become productive members of society.

 BEST Kids is a nonprofit mentoring organization that empowers youth in foster care to build better futures, one child at a time.